Piecewise-analytic interfaces with weakly singular points of arbitrary order always scatter: Abstract

 \section{Abstract}

 It is proved that an inhomogeneous medium whose boundary contains a weakly singular point of arbitrary order scatters every incoming wave.
 Similarly, a compactly supported source term with weakly singular points on the boundary always radiates acoustic waves.
 These results imply the absence of non-scattering energies and non-radiating sources in a domain \tcb{whose boundary is piecewise analytic but not infinitely smooth}.
-Local uniqueness results with a single far-field pattern are obtained for inverse source and inverse medium scattering problems. \tcb{Our arguments provide a sufficient condition on the surface under which solutions to the Helmholtz equation admits no analytical continuation.}
+Local uniqueness results with a single far-field pattern are obtained for inverse source and inverse medium scattering problems. \tcr{Our arguments provide a rather weak condition on scattering interfaces and refractive index functions to guarantee the scattering phenomena that the scattered fields cannot vanish identically.}

 : Non-scattering energy; non-radiating source; weakly singular points; inverse medium scattering; inverse source problem; uniqueness.